logicbrush/metrics/README.md

 # Metrics

-A package of utilities for dealing with coverage metrics.
+A package of utilities for dealing with coverage metrics in PHP, and annotating your source files therefrom.

 ## Installation